ChenLiu-1996/CitationMap/README.md

 &#127919; It only takes **one line to install** and **4 lines to run**!

 &#9757; If you have trouble running CitationMap, send me your Google Scholar ID via email.
-I might do it for you when I have time, if you politely ask for the favor and introduce who you are.
+I might do it for you when I have time, as long as you **politely** ask for the favor and introduce who you are.

 <br>